iTommix/pyCAR/README.md

 - Import of Cellphones Phonebook
 - Radio FM-Tuner with SI4703 or Web-Radio (Auto-Detect)
 - MP3-Player based on mplayer in pure Python3
 - Module-Based.
-You can develope own Modules
+You can develope own Modules ([see: Wiki](https://github.com/iTommix/pyCAR/wiki/Module-creation))

 No use of 3rd-Party like Kodi.